bootique/bootique-aws/README.md

          # A symbolic name of a class implementing AwsJsonTransformer that would
          # transform the secret's JSON into a form compatible with the app config.
 ```
-If you are not using a transformer, make sure that secret field names exactly match your target configuration properties.
+If secret field names exactly match your target configuration properties, you don't need a transformer.
+Otherwise
-Registering a custom transformer is done via the following API:
+write a class implementing `AwsJsonTransformer` and register it like this:
 ```java
 AwsSecretsModule.extend(binder).addTransformer("mytransformer", MyTransformer.class);
 ```